RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 .. note::

-	Power SDR software is described in Power :ref:`sdr` section.
+	Power SDR software is described in :ref:`sdr` section.